Seacombe Gardens

 Seacombe Gardens features high concentrations of group households, with a lower-than-average median household size

-Family households compose 63.1% of all households, including 23.2% couples with children, 23.4% couples without children, and 14.7% single parent families.
-Non-family households account for 36.9%, with lone person households at 29.7% and group households comprising 6.9%.
-The median household size is 2.3 people, smaller than the Greater Adelaide average of 2.4.
+Family households account for 63.1% of all households, including 23.2% couples with children, 23.4% couples without children, and 14.7% single parent families.
+Non-family households constitute the remaining 36.9%, with lone person households at 29.7% and group households comprising 6.9% of the total.
+The median household size is 2.3 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households